Slvstr/frontend-test/README.md

 Your first task is to setup Twitter Bootstrap and use its prewritten HTML grid classes ("col-xs-6" for example) to make the sample page (index.html) look better.

 Here's what you need to do:
-- [ ] Set up a Github account if you don't already have one.
+- [x] Set up a Github account if you don't already have one.
-- [ ] Fork this repository and clone your fork on your computer
+- [x] Fork this repository and clone your fork on your computer
-- [ ] Go to [getbootstrap.com](http://getbootstrap.com) and download the necessary files
+- [x] Go to [getbootstrap.com](http://getbootstrap.com) and download the necessary files
-- [ ] Use the Bootstrap getting started guide to add Bootstrap to index.html
+- [x] Use the Bootstrap getting started guide to add Bootstrap to index.html
-- [ ] Add a container div around all the content
+- [x] Add a container div around all the content
-- [ ] Add the row class inside container (see comments in code)
+- [x] Add the row class inside container (see comments in code)
-- [ ] Add as many CSS classes from Bootstrap as you see fit and any custom CSS you want
+- [x] Add as many CSS classes from Bootstrap as you see fit and any custom CSS you want

 ### *Bonus points:*
 Setup Grunt and LESS to compile Bootstrap and any custom LESS that you write
+Erik: Used Gulp and Stylus for custom styles instead.

 Commit and push your changes with a commit message of how long this task took you, then move on to the next task!